Classification Trees

 clf.fit(X_train, Y_train)

-The parameters max_depth of DecisionTreeClassifier() controls the depth of the tree.
+The parameter min_samples_leaf controls the minimum number of observations in a terminal node, and the cc_alpha controls the tree complexity (to be described later).
 The parameter random_state allows you to reproduce the same tree in different runs of the Python code.

 Plotting the tree